Canary Wharf's home-building bet in London's financial hub builds a buzz

 Having successfully revamped what were derelict docks into a gleaming collection of skyscrapers, the group is confident it can persuade bankers and lawyers to call the area on London's eastern flank their home as well as their place of work.

-Songbird Estates, which owns 69 percent of the Canary Wharf Group, is one of the front runners in the race to capitalise on an expected explosion in London's population with a plan for luxury high-rise apartments that could double the size of the original wharf development estate.
+Songbird Estates SBDE.L, which owns 69 percent of the Canary Wharf Group, is one of the front runners in the race to capitalise on an expected explosion in London's population with a plan for luxury high-rise apartments that could double the size of the original wharf development estate.

 "People are working differently now.
 They might come in and work until small hours in the morning and want to be able to get home," said Nick Parr, a partner at London estate agent Knight Frank.
 He added that modern living now had a "south east Asian influence – where everything goes on 24 hours a day and is all on your door step when you need it."